Graduate PLUS Loans

 - be enrolled at least half-time

-Students must also accept all Federal Stafford Loans before they are able to borrow a Grad PLUS Loan.
+Students must also accept all Federal Direct Unsubsidized Loans before they are able to borrow a Grad PLUS Loan.

 Grad PLUS Loans are available without regard to financial need.
 Grad PLUS is guaranteed by the federal government.

 Federal Direct Graduate PLUS Loans